elemenohpi/EuroGP-SGP/README.md

 **Installation:**

-SGP is written in Python and therefore you will need a Python installation on your system.
-SGP is tested with Python 3.8+

-The libraries required for running SGP are: [requirements.txt](https://github.com/elemenohpi/EuroGP-SGP/blob/main/requirements.txt)
+SGP requires a Python installation (3.8+).
+The required libraries are listed in [requirements.txt](https://github.com/elemenohpi/EuroGP-SGP/blob/main/requirements.txt)

 ----------------------------------

 **Running and Configuration:**

-Running SGP is as simple as running:
+Run SGP using:

 `python sgp.py`

-You will need to edit the [config.ini](https://github.com/elemenohpi/EuroGP-SGP/blob/main/config.ini) file in order to specify the parameters of your experiment.
-This is where you can select your operators/modules/settings.
-In order to introduce new operators to the system and check the existing examples in [Operators](https://github.com/elemenohpi/EuroGP-SGP/tree/main/Operators.
+Edit [config.ini](https://github.com/elemenohpi/EuroGP-SGP/blob/main/config.ini) to specify experiment parameters, such as operators, modules, and settings.
+To add new operators, check [Operators](https://github.com/elemenohpi/EuroGP-SGP/tree/main/Operators.

 ----------------------------------

-Note: This work is still under development.
-The version uploaded here is a snapshot of the latest state of the project on the time of creating this repository.
-Please feel free to contact me in case you noticed a bug or you had trouble reproducing the EuroGP paper results.
+Note: This project is still in development.
+The version provided here is a snapshot of its latest state at the time of repository creation.
+If you encounter any bugs or difficulty reproducing the EuroGP paper results, please contact the author.